Job Postings

 Qualifications:

-- Thorough knowledge of standard office procedures and ability to apply such knowledge to a variety of interrelated processes, tasks and operations.
+- Working knowledge of standard office procedures and department software applications, and ability to apply such knowledge to a variety of interrelated processes, tasks, and operations.

 Responsibilities: